 Is your packaging protecting your products but not the Earth?
 There are an estimated 150 million metric tonnes of plastic in our oceans.
 That’s a colossal amount.
 At B&B Press, we've revisited our packaging this year to reduce our use of and dependency on plastic.

 If you answered no to the questions in the previous section, have you considered working with a print supplier who uses an LED UV print press?
-The printing method is a modern and eco-friendly technique.
+The printing method is a modern and energy-efficient technique.
 Back in 2014, we were the first print company in the UK to invest in low energy LED UV print technology.

 Using ultraviolet light for an instant drying process, the colours for brochures, booklets and everything in between are left more vivid and the designs are much sharper.
 All at no expense to the environment.